Learn more about the Canada Gazette

 For access to an online listing of public acts (bills), visit the Parliament of Canada Web site.
 Public acts may also be found through the Department of Justice’s online database of consolidated statutes.

 Official Bilingual PDF Version

-The Canada Gazette Publication Order, which came into effect April 1, 2003, gave official status to the electronic PDF version of the Canada Gazette.
-This status applies to all issues posted in PDF version on the Canada Gazette Web site subsequent to that date.
-Since April 1, 2003, the PDF version of the Canada Gazette can, as well as the print version, be admissible as evidence in court.
-All issues published in PDF version prior to April 1, 2003, are not considered official versions.
+The Canada Gazette Publication Order, which came into force April 1, 2003, gave official status to the electronic PDF version of the Canada Gazette.
+This status applies to all issues posted in PDF format on the Canada Gazette Web site subsequent to that date.
+Therefore, all printed versions of the Canada Gazette published from October 2, 1841 up to March 3l, 2014, and PDF versions published since April 1, 2003, are admissible as evidence in court.
+No PDF issues published prior to April 1, 2003, are considered official versions.

 Bookmarks have been inserted in the navigation bar of the PDF versions so that you may find a specific notice or specific regulations quickly.
 You may also move through the PDF file using the links to each category that are accessible within the table of contents and the index.
 In some places, links to Web sites relating to a notice are available.
 All links are identified by coloured text.